tristanhall/tristanhall.github.io/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==

+= 1.4.1 =
+* Fix: Branding should take effect which we lost in v1.4.0 without making any changes.

+= 1.4.0 =
+* Improvement: Compatibility with v2.5.0 and latest versions of addons.
+* Fix: Updates-related conflict with iThemes Security plugin and InfiniteWP fix.
+* Fix: Google Drive backups uploaded to some other infinitewp folder instead one present in main directory.
+* Fix: Clearing temp files created by PCLZip which is left because of timeout issue.

+= 1.3.16 =
+* Fix: Dropbox download while restore create memory issue Fatal Error: Allowed Memory Size of __ Bytes Exhausted

+= 1.3.15 =
+* Improvement: Security improvement.
+* Fix: Parent theme update showing as child theme update.
+* Fix: Bug fixes.

+= 1.3.14 =
+* Fix: Bug fix.

 = 1.3.13 =
 * Fix: In certain cases, a multi-call backup of a large DB missed a few table's data.